Benderx/deadlock-practice/README.md

 # deadlock-practice

-C++ - A deadlock example, and ways to fix it
+C++ - Create a situation in which a multi-threaded program deadlocks, then fix it in 4 different ways.

+A project for Penn State University (CMPSC 473 Operating Systems)